splink/pagelets-seed/README.md

 just a few minutes and you have a complete Play application based on the [Play Pagelets Module](https://github.com/splink/pagelets) running.

-See the app in action: [Pagelets on Heroku](https://pagelets.herokuapp.com/)
+See the app in action: [Pagelets on Heroku](https://pagelets.herokuapp.com/) *note that it runs on a free dyno which takes a couple of seconds to wake up.

 ## TL;DR
 The demo application serves the purpose to